-In a medium sized Dutch Oven bring the oil up to heat, on medium.
-Add in the diced carrots and celery.
-Cook for 2-3 minutes.
-Then add in the garlic, and cook until fragrant, about 3 minutes.
+Bring a medium sized Dutch Oven up to heat over medium.
+Add in the oil followed by the diced carrots and celery.
+Cook for 2-3 minutes and then add in the garlic, and cook until fragrant, about another minute.
 Add in the bay leaves followed by the tomato paste.
 Stir to coat the vegetables in the paste and cook for another 3 minutes.

 After the stew has cooked for 1 1/2 hours add in the frozen onions, and cook for another 30 minutes.
 This time, leave the lid half on, half off so some the liquid can reduce.

-After 30 minutes, bump up the heat to medium and add the halved potatoes.
+After the onions have cooked for 30 minutes, bump up the heat to medium and add in the halved potatoes.
 Cook for another 20-30 minutes or until the potatoes are soft and the sauce has reduced into a thick stew.
-This time, leave the lid completely off.
+During this time, leave the lid completely off.

 Serve warm, even better the next day.